 Sexuality is about responsiveness and orientation, both of which are determined before we are born.
 Among the genes we inherit from our parents are those that determine responsiveness and orientation.
 Any child can potentially be born homosexual.
 Likewise, we are all born with varying degrees of responsiveness.
 Responsiveness is a measure of the frequency with which a person’s mind responds positively to eroticism in such a way that causes arousal (blood to flow to the sex organ).
 When we focus on enjoying our mental arousal, in conjunction with stimulating the phallus, sexual tension builds until it is released as nervous energy, called orgasm.

-Reproduction relies on a man impregnating a woman through intercourse.
-So sexual activity is crucial to men’s sense of emotional well-being.
-The need for regular penetrative sex with a lover is emotionally significant to men (important to their state of well-being).
+Human reproduction depends on a man impregnating a woman through intercourse.
+Sexual activity is crucial to men’s sense of emotional well-being.
 Most men engage in regular sexual activity throughout their active lives.
 Most (but not all) men enjoy masturbation and fantasies.
+The need for regular penetrative sex with a lover is emotionally significant to men (important to their state of well-being).
 The term emotionally significant has nothing to do with the emotional aspects of intercourse women may enjoy.
 Orgasm and sexual activity do not have the same importance for women.
-Even if a woman is responsive, her enjoyment of orgasm is an occasional pleasure.
+As a result of women’s sexual psychology, the clitoris does not respond with a lover.
+Women are not aroused by real-life triggers such as body parts as men are.
+Even a responsive woman enjoys orgasm alone as an occasional pleasure.